RiddleAndCode/rtd-docs/KeyCeremony-3persons-use-case.md

 ## Introduction
 This is our recommendation on how to perform a Key Ceremony for 3 persons and a master of ceremony.
 Please revise it and adapt to your own operations.
-It is your responsability to verify that it complies with your operations and internal procedures.
+It is your responsibility to verify that it complies with your operations and internal procedures.
 We will use 3 steel plates to store the whole mnemonic phrase, guaranteeing confidentiality (no single person will ever see or hold all the mnemonic phrase) as well as full recovery in case a single steel plate is missing.

 Please read this document in full before proceeding with the full Key Ceremony.